guptaanu412/example-course-specs/README.md

 <em>

-*Formative assessments* are exercises done while learning is taking place, rather than at the end to determine whether it has.
-Formative assessments serve two purposes: to tell the student and the instructor if students are making progress (or conversely, what they still need to work on), and to give students a chance to exercise the skills and knowledge they will need in the summative assessment.
+*Formative assessments* are exercises done while learning is taking place that tell the student if she is making progress and give her a chance to exercise her new skills and knowledge.

-To create formative assessments, work backward from the summative assessments written in Step 3.
-Make a point-form list of the skills needed to solve the summative assessments and create a formative assessment for each, then itemize the extra skills those exercises depend on, and repeat until every concept and connection in the concept map (Step 3) is covered.
+To create your formative assessments, make a point-form list of the skills needed to solve the wrap-up exercise from Step 3 and create a formative assessment for each.
+You can then itemize the extra skills those new exercises depend on, and repeat until you and your CL are comfortable with their scope.

-Output: 5-10 exercises that use the skills you intend to teach.
+Checkin: 5-10 exercises that use the skills you intend to teach.
-These will help communicate the concrete goals of the course to others, and help you uncover dependencies you didn't realize you had.
+These don't have to be fully written out: a couple of bullet points for each usually are enough to help you uncover dependencies you didn't realize you had.

 Notes:

 - These exercises will normally be included in the finished course.
 - They are **not** all of its exercises, but rather milestones along the way (typically 1-2 per chapter).
-- Do not worry about their order;
-  you will do that in the next step.
+- Do not worry about putting these exercises in order (yet): you will do that in the next step.
-- As with the summative assessments, be sure to include solutions with example code so that the scope of each exercise is unambiguous.

 </em>